microsoft/vscode-docs/blogs/2022/03/08/the-tutorial-problem.md

 ## Read less, do more

 People don't read.
 And that should be OK.
 Laravel's tutorials aren't necessarily shorter than any others, but the important thing is that if you skip to the code and just run the commands, it works.
 Dev containers make that possible.
-Now if only we could figure out how to make a dev container for our own [How to use Remote Containers in Visual Studio Code](https://docs.microsoft.com/learn/modules/use-docker-container-dev-env-vs-code/) tutorial...
+Now if only we could figure out how to make a dev container for our own [Use a Docker container as a development environment with Visual Studio Code](https://docs.microsoft.com/learn/modules/use-docker-container-dev-env-vs-code/) tutorial...

 Happy Coding!